luftaquila/fsk-energymeter/README.md

 ## Troubleshootings

-#### 1. FSK-EEM USB Mass Storage takes too long to be mounted on the PC
+#### 1. FSK-EEM USB Mass Storage takes too long to be mounted on the host
 The FSK-EEM uses the STM32F401, which implements a USB Full Speed PHY.
 It is decades-old technology with a maximum transfer speed of 12 Mbit/s.
 However, in the real world, the actual speed is around 4 Mbit/s or 0.5 MB/s.

-When you plug the FSK-EEM to your PC, the host(PC) will try to load the FAT table of the SDMMC into its memory.
-Since the FAT32's FAT table is around 8 MB in size, it will take ~20 seconds for the FSK-EEM to be successfully mounted on the host computer.
+When you plug the FSK-EEM device, the host(PC) will try to load the FAT table of the SDMMC into its memory.
+The size of the FAT32 FAT table is around 8 MB, so it will take ~20 seconds for the FSK-EEM to be successfully mounted on the host computer.
 This is a hardware limitation in exchange of the lower cost.

 The RTC sync or record delete functions will work immediately regardless of this limit.

+#### 2. `Web Serial API not supported` error on the FSK-EEM Viewer.

+FSK-EEM Viewer's Device Configuration tab uses the Web Serial API to talk with the device, which has [limited support](https://caniuse.com/?search=Web%20Serial%20API) across the platforms and browsers.

+On MacOS, the native app uses the Safari for its WebView, which does not supports the API.
+The web version(URL or html file) of the FSK-EEM Viewer will work on the Chrome browser.

+On Android and iOS, the API is not supported from the OS layer.
+Use the desktop version of the viewer to configure the device.

 ## LICENSE